reboot-dev/reboot-hello/README.md

 subdirectories by proto package, while backend specific code can be found in `backend/` and web specific code in `web/`.

-This repository also contains a [Dev Container](https://containers.dev/) configuration that will install Resemble requirements automatically.
-This configuration is designed to be run with VSCode, which has built-in Dev Container support.
+This repository includes a [Dev Container](https://containers.dev/) that _has all of the dependencies you need to build and run code in this repository already installed_.

 > [!NOTE]
 > The Dev Container's configuration for this repository is found in